equinor/flownet/README.md

 ## Installation

 _FlowNet_ is a Python package.
-The package itself, and other dependencies, could be installed e.g. using a Python/Conda virtual environment.
-You will need to choose your favourite environment and install all dependencies to get going.
+The package itself, and other dependencies, can be installed using a Python virtual environment, except for the Flow reservoir simulator.

 ### Install FlowNet